mjgigli/protonng/README.md

-# nngrpc
+# protonng
-RPC implementation using NNG.
+RPC implementation for Protocol Buffers using NNG.

 # Dependencies
 * nng